What is the OD600 needed for?

 Alternative methods to determine microbial growth

 The nephelometric method to measure microbial growth is also based on the light scattering of microorganisms.
 Contrary to OD600 measurements where the loss of transmission due to scattering is measured, nephelometry directly detects the scattered light.
 An example of monitoring the growth of Candida albicans by nephelometry in a 96-well plate is given in the application note Nephelometric monitoring growth of Candida albicans using BMG LABTECH’s NEPHELOstar® Plus.
-Compared to the absorbance-based method, nephelometry is more sensitive and detects lower amounts of particles, therefore being suitable to suspensions with very low microorganism numbers.
+Compared to the absorbance-based method, nephelometry is more sensitive and detects lower amounts of particles, therefore being suitable for suspensions with very low microorganism numbers.

 Stable fluorophore expression